 Gastronomy: Science of Food - Sign Me Up!

-Welcome to Miss Barber’s Gastronomy: Science of Food class.
+Welcome to Mrs. beck’s Gastronomy: Science of Food class.

 Walk into the class and you will see on the white board affirmations (I can … create cupcakes) or (I can … create an emulsion: cream to butter), and words like emulsification, leavener, fermentation, etc., which students will learn and put to use during class.
 You’ll also see some tools that aren’t typically found in a science class – a KitchenAid mixer, emulsion blender, toaster oven, pots and pans, and an induction cooktop.
 There will be demonstrations, definitions, and hands-on work like mixing.